Shanester555/Shanester555.github.io/_pages/projects.md

 %}

 ## Group game
-game I made with a team of 3 others for university
+A game I developed with 3 other students during my second semester of my first year at university.
+Over the course of 12 weeks we made a 2D horde survival game in unity, where you have to survive a rogue group of jesters attacking the castle's treasury.
 {% include gallery id="gallery_group_game" layout="third" thumb_height="180px" %}
 {% include button
   url="/projects-2D-group-game-semester-2/"